-Since the start of the Queen Anne's Revenge shipwreck project in 1996, tens of thousands of artifacts have been recovered.
+Since the project began in 1996, archaeologists have recovered hundreds of thousands of artifacts.
 Many of those have received at least a preliminary level of analysis.
-Many more still lie on the seabed or remain encased in concretion at the QAR laboratory.
-Overall the QAR artifact assemblage reflects many aspects of early 18th century maritime culture.
+Many more still lie on the seabed or remain encased in concretion at the lab.
+The Queen Anne's Revenge/La Concorde artifact assemblage reflects many aspects of early 18th-century maritime culture.

-Ship parts and equipment, arms, scientific, navigational and medical instruments, personal effects and food preparation and storage items are all part of the inventory.
-By studying the artifacts, archaeologists are beginning to gain valuable insight into the period's naval technology, colonial provisioning, the slave trade, shipboard life and the material culture of piracy.
+Ship parts, equipment, arms, scientific, navigational and medical instruments, personal effects, and food preparation and storage items are all part of the inventory.
+By studying the artifacts, we are beginning to gain valuable insight into the period's naval technology, colonial provisioning, the slave trade, shipboard life, and the material culture of piracy.

-Browse the images below to see details on a sampling of the artifacts recovered, or you can tour our lab to experience this history firsthand.
+Browse the images below to see some of the artifacts from the wreck, or you can tour our lab to experience this history firsthand.